Your guide to Maraya, AlUla

 Maraya Social, Michelin-starred British chef Jason Atherton’s first venture in Saudi Arabia is situated on Maraya’s rooftop.
 Whilst you will be impressed by the dishes served at Maraya Social, prepare to be bowled over by the design of the restaurant which offers diners an unequivocal sense of its surroundings.
 The rooftop terrace looks out over the ancient rock formations and the endless sand of the Ashar Valley as far as the horizon.
 After sunset, the sky lights up with a million stars and on a full moon, the soft lunar glow casts shadows across the scenery, offering a dining experience that might well be considered out of this world.

 While you’re wowed by the surroundings, also try some of Maraya Social’s exquisite dishes meant for sharing.
 Octopus carpaccio, Black Angus raw beef tartar, salmon confit and AlUla date and banana pudding are only some of the delightful options on the menu.
 Maraya Social has married European cuisine with the sharing culture of Arabia to offer an exceptional and immersive dining experience in the desert.
-Be captivated by it all its energy as you enjoy Michelin-approved dining in a place where heritage meets astounding natural beauty.
+Be captivated by its energy as you enjoy Michelin-approved dining in a place where heritage meets astounding natural beauty.